SaudBinGhushayan/Sayhouj/README.md

 :two: :scroll: I'm currently working on my Nanodegree `Data Analysis` With [Udacity](https://www.udacity.com)

-:three: :bar_chart: I'm interested in Data Science and Artifitial Intellegence
+:three: :bar_chart: I'm interested in Data Science and Machine Learning

 :four: I'd like to contribute more on Data Analysis projects